puppetlabs/relay-docs/docs/using-workflows/adding-secrets.md

 * Secrets consist of a single string key/value pair which can be named anything that makes sense for the workflow which uses them.
 Connections can have a user-specified name, but the structure of them is always consistent, to enable reuse.
 For example, an `aws` connection will always have an `accessKeyID` field, whereas an `azure` connection will always have a `subscriptionID`.

 As any action can request secrets, it pays to be cautious:
-- Be cautious when printing output in steps which use secrets.
+- Be extra careful when printing output in steps which use secrets.
 Steps have plaintext access to secrets and credentials, so "echo" or "printf" debugging steps can accidentally leak their values.
 - When creating credentials to access an external service, grant the minimum necessary credentials for the workflow to run.
 - Because the contents will be encrypted, it helps to make meaningful names for connections which indicate which account/role they are associated with.
 - Use service accounts over personal credentials where possible.